 In the spring of 2004, the principal of the Stockbridge Plain School, Dr. Robert Putnam, received two reports of alleged misconduct by a school employee, both of which had happened months previously.
 He informed the superintendent, Donna Moyer, and an internal investigation began.
 As a mandated reporter, Dr. Putnam also filed a report with the Department of Social Services (DSS), now the Department of Children and Families, about the alleged misconduct.
 DSS had the authority to investigate and to involve the police, if the department felt it was warranted.

 The superintendent also contacted appropriate state agencies and requested a full investigation into the reported misconduct.
 Given the nature of the allegations and the determination to allow an unbiased investigation, the local law enforcement agency recused itself from the investigation and the state police took over the inquiry.
 The district turned the matter in its entirety, including notes generated by the district, over the Department of Social Services and the state police investigator.
-The district felt strongly that an inquiry by the experts in conducting such an investigation was the best way to proceed.

 Subsequent to its investigation, DSS found "no reasonable cause" for further action.
 By making this decision, DSS found that there was not sufficient evidence to support a finding of abuse or neglect by the district employee.
 With this decision from DSS, and upon advice from legal counsel, standard precautionary measures were maintained.
 No additional or subsequent complaints against this employee were made to the district.